nealcaren/crisis-and-opportunity-books/books/quicksand/quicksand.md

 # Copyright {.copyright epub:type=copyright-page}

 Nella Larsen’s *Quicksand* was first published in 1928 by Alfred A. Knopf.
 On January 1, 2024, the book entered the public domain, allowing it to be freely reproduced and disseminated.
-This version was transcribed by Neal Caren based on a reprint available on from [Google Books](https://www.google.com/books/edition/Quicksand/dPdaAAAAMAAJ?hl=en&gbpv=0).
+This version is based on a digital version of the first edition available from [Google Books](https://www.google.com/books/edition/Quicksand/dPdaAAAAMAAJ?hl=en&gbpv=0).

+Cover image is from a black and white reproduction of *Heirlooms* by Laura Wheeler from the 1916 New York Watercolor Club Exhibition catalog.